harshil2334567879/Animatronics-Head-/README.md

 I am leaving the codes up in the "Codes" Section.

-This project was inspired by a YouTuber "Will-Cogley"
+This project was inspired by YouTuber "Will Cogley"

 Author - Harshil